integrated-ethics/web/content/labs/first-look.md

 **Ethics background** required: None

-**Subject matter** referred to in this module: computer and data science tasks
+**Subject matter** referred to in this lab: computer and data science tasks

 **Placement** in overall ethics curriculum: